WICG/storage-buckets/explainer.md

   });
 }

-// TODO: Code that reads drafts should operate on both databases.
+// Note: Code that reads drafts needs to operate on both databases.
 ```

 This alternative was rejected because of concerns that it would significantly